ahmadgirach/password-generator/README.md

-# password-generator
+## Password Generator
-Random Password Generator app using Next.js, TypeScript and Tailwind CSS.
+A random, secure password generator tool using Next.js, TypeScript and Tailwind CSS.